junobuild/docs/docs/miscellaneous/memory.md

 On the other hand, `stable` memory has a higher memory threshold with a maximum limit of 500 GB minus the heap size, allowing it to store more data in terms of size.
 However, it is slightly slower.

-Additionally, `heap` memory needs to be deserialized and serialized each time you upgrade the smart contract's code.
+Additionally, `heap` memory needs to be deserialized and serialized each time you upgrade the module's code.
 This process becomes heavier as the heap memory size grows.

 On the contrary, `stable` memory doesn't require processing during an upgrade.
 However, the data it contains needs to be deserialized and serialized each time it is accessed, which can make its usage more costly.